DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * High-level language (simpler than C, C++, Java, etc)
 * User-friendly
 * Broad range of applications
-* Competitors:  Matlab, R (choose one, which one is less important); what about C, Java, Stata, etc?
+* Competitors:  Matlab, R (choose one, which one is less important); what about Stata, SAS, etc?

 **Programming basics**